22 Different Types of Flies in Delaware

 The place where many naiads exit the water might be a well-liked feeding location for trout, who eat the sluggish swimming naiads.

-17. Blue Blow Fly
+14. Blue Blow Fly

 The Blue Blow Fly is a species of fly found in the United States, primarily throughout Delaware.
-This fly species is characterized by its dark blue-black color and reddish eyes.

-The Blue Blow Fly is most commonly found near decaying organic material, such as carrion, animal dung, and garbage.
+The Blue Blow Fly is commonly found near decaying organic material, such as carrion, animal dung, and garbage.

-In fact, this species has adapted to urban environments quite well, as it can feed off of the garbage found in such areas.
+This species has adapted to urban environments quite well, as it can feed off of the garbage found in such areas.

 The Blue Blow Fly plays an important role in the environment, acting as a decomposer that breaks down dead organic material.

-This fly species also serves as a food source for many other animals, such as spiders, birds, and small mammals.
+This fly species also serves as a food source for many other animals, such as spiders, birds, and small mammals

 The Blue Blow Fly may even act as a pollinator, though it is not known to be effective in this capacity.